kamimrcht/webpage/mphf.md

 - Currently, PTHash is an inner component of LP-Hash.
 I wonder if there could be some kind of recursive use of LP-Hash.

 ## Acknowledgments
-My [partner in crime](https://twitter.com/BQPMalfoy) reviewed this post with an expert's eye.
+My [partner in crime](https://twitter.com/BQPMalfoy) reviewed this post with an expert's eye, as well as a second member of the LP-MPHF crew, [Giulio](https://jermp.github.io/).
+Thanks guys!